Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 As they crossed the Atlantic on board the Hamburg Amerika Linie's flagship vessel the Kaiserin Auguste Victoria, Frank Woolworth and his pioneers started to plan their invasion of the British High Street.
 They prepared a shortlist of cities and towns for the first Woolworth stores and planned a scouting trip around the UK to choose the best premises.

-Frank had a theory that for somewhere as "small" as England it would be best to start with a store in the centre of the country.
-He believed that customers would travel long distances to visit his first store as word of its values spread, and that by locating the Buying Offices and central warehouse in the store he could "save plenty on costs".
-Borrowing the ship's compass he pinpointed Northampton as the centre of England.
-"We should start there", he declared.
+He had mused that for a Country "as small as England" it would be best to start with a store in a central spot.
+He hoped that customers would travel long distances to visit it, as the news spread, and felt that placing the Buying Office and warehouse in the first store he could "save plenty on costs".
+He pinpointed Northampton as the best place to start.

 Frank and his team landed in Plymouth and made straight for London.
 There was much to do.
-First they would need to find a British solicitor and start the process of setting up a Company.
-The Articles of Association and initial financing of the British Woolworths are covered in a separate exhibit in this Gallery.
+First had to find a British solicitor and get the Company set up.
+The Articles of Association and financing for the British Isles are covered in a separately in the Museum.

 The itinerary included Northampton, Southampton, Portsmouth, Croydon, Brighton, Reading, Hammersmith, Kensington, Birmingham, Coventry, Liverpool and Manchester.